hannorein/rebound/README.md

 There are two papers describing the functionality of REBOUND.

-1. Rein & Liu (Astronomy and Astrophysics, Volume 537, A128, 2012, http://arxiv.org/abs/1110.4876) describe the code structure and the main feature including the gravity and collision routines for many particle systems.
+1. [Rein & Liu (Astronomy and Astrophysics, Volume 537, A128, 2012)](http://adsabs.harvard.edu/abs/2012A%26A...537A.128R) describe the code structure and the main feature including the gravity and collision routines for many particle systems.

-2. Rein & Spiegel (MNRAS, in press, http://arxiv.org/abs/1409.4779) describe the versatile high order integrator IAS15 which is now part of REBOUND.
+2. [Rein & Spiegel (Monthly Notices of the Royal Astronomical Society, Volume 446, Issue 2, p.1424-1437)](http://adsabs.harvard.edu/abs/2015MNRAS.446.1424R) describe the versatile high order integrator IAS15 which is now part of REBOUND.

 How to us REBOUND - an overview